-Cash and cash equivalents and Trade and other payables are recognised at amortised cost.
+Cash and cash equivalents, Trade and other receivables and Trade and other payables are recognised at amortised cost.
 The fair value of these assets and liabilities is considered to be a close approximation to amortised cost due to the short-term nature of these assets and liabilities.